MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/warehousing/return-order-invalid-dimensions.md

 ---
 title: Can't create load line due to invalid inventory dimensions
-description: When trying to release a return sales order to the warehouse, you might receive an error about invalid inventory dimensions.
-Remove these from the order line.
+description: When trying to release a return sales order to the warehouse, you receive an error about invalid inventory dimensions.
+The resolution is to remove these from the order line.
 author: Mirzaab
 ms.date: 06/24/2021
 ms.topic: troubleshooting